Superalgos/Superalgos/README.md

 * **Plotters**: create visual representations of data sets to render the information in a human-friendly manner, most likely over the charts.

-* **Simulation and Trading Bots**: read a Superalgos Protocol file containing the details of trading strategies and interact with the Superalgos Desktop App to run them as simulations (using a simulation plotter) or to trade live.
+* **Trading Engine**: read a Superalgos Protocol file containing the details of trading strategies and interact with the Superalgos Desktop App to run them as simulations (using a simulation plotter) or to trade live.

-When you click the RESTART SIMULATION button, several bots are executed in a specific order, taking into account dependencies, as defined in the ```CloneExecutor\sequence.json``` file.
-These processes run in a loop, retrieving data from the exchange, producing indicators, running simulations and trading live—online.

 ## How Algorithms Work